liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-egnyte.md

 **Question: What happens to external sharing links?**

 Answer: We don't recreate external sharing links.
-After migration, these have to be set in the destination manually.
+After migration, the links have to be set in the destination manually.

 **Question: What about external collaborators?**